 This is quite normal for complete range piano, particularly if you consider the 88 hammer action buttons and most of their characteristics, as you will see in this evaluation by Casio PX-160.
 Also, in producing authentic piano sound, the Casio Privia PX hammer action comes with a tri-sensor scaled keyboard II ebony and ivory textured keys.

 The piano’s build quality is fantastic.
 Although the material is produced of plastic, it looks good to touch and is of good value.

-Normally, it does not include a stand on the purchase, but you can choose from multiple alternatives accessible on the market.
+Typically, it does not include a stand on the purchase, but you can choose from multiple alternatives accessible on the market.

-The keyboard supports full 128-voice polyphony, which is quite standard for many higher-end keyboards.
+The keyboard supports full 128-voice polyphony, which is quite standard for many higher-end Casio keyboards.
 That being said, we were very happy to see it included here.
 It’s clear that Casio truly set out to create a piano that allowed beginners to have a competent instrument to learn on, instead of simply slashing features and quality to meet a rock-bottom price point.
-Everything about this keyboard makes it seem like it’s competing a few weight classes above its own, which is a testament to Casio’s quality and consistency.
+Everything about this keyboard makes it seem like it’s competing with a few weight classes above its own, which is a testament to Casio’s quality and consistency.